 More Thanksgiving Classics

 If you’re looking for more ideas to help you celebrate the season, I’ve got you covered.
-These easy to make, showstopping side dishes are destined to become family favorites in no time!
+These easy-to-make, showstopping side dishes are destined to become family favorites in no time!

 Can you airfry a frozen boneless turkey roast?